flabou/bimgo/readme.md

 # What is (will be) bimgo?
 NOTE: bimgo is still work in progress and has not yet been released.
 Although it has reached an almost usable state, I would advise to not use it right now.
 If you do decide to use it, backup the files you use it on (i.e. the files that you feed to bimgo through stdin).
-I am not obviously not responsible if you lose files while using this software.
+I am obviously not responsible if you lose files while using this software.

 bimgo is a minimalist visual batch image processor.
 It is used in combination with two other tools :
 - Any image finder that will feed image to the stdin of bimgo.
 Any program can be used such as `fd` or simply `find`.